usmangt/learning-grafana/chapter-01/installation/install-on-docker-part-2.md

 ## 5 Using the docker compose command

-1. First we verify if the docker compose plugin is availalbe by running the command:
+1. First we verify if the `docker compose` plugin is available by running the command:

     ```sh
     docker compose version